ashaydave/Audio-Classifer-For-Unity/README.md

 # Audio Classifer For Unity

-YAMnet based audio classification and tagging for audio files in Unity to help you organize your audio assets much faster in Unity!
+YAMnet based audio classification and tagging for audio files in Python to help you organize your audio assets much faster in Unity!

 ## Installation
 1. In Unity, go to Assets > Import Package > Custom Package